natanielmendes/food-order-react/README.md

 React Playground Project (created to practice the library)

 Ordering food features:
-- Add meal to Cart
+- Add meal to the Cart
+- Remove meal from the Cart
 - List meals in the Cart
-- Remove meal from the Cart
 - Increase item quantity in the Cart
 - Decrease item quantity in the Cart
 - Clear Cart